 A significant part of TAF TSI specifies how the different processes (e.g. path request at short notice, train preparation) should be communicated between RUs and IMs.
-These specifications are based on the fact that after liberalisation of the railway supply market within the EU, there may be many RUs and IMs, as well as new principles for organising railway transport (e.g. one RU can operate the train on several IM networks as shown in figure 6).
+These specifications are based on the fact that after liberalisation of the railway supply market within the EU, there may be many RUs and IMs, as well as new principles for organising railway transport (e.g. one RU with n IMs, figure 6).
 TAF TSI reflects this development and specifies some messages which are suitable for a liberalised EU railway market but which are not suitable for direct transposition into UTP TAF.